-Nine CURPs have SSLT programs (69%) and three have access to a lab but do not run their own sessions.
-Figure 1 summarizes the length of time that SSLT programs have been in place.
+marizes the length of time that SSLT programs have been in place.
 Eight of 13 CURPs had a designated faculty member responsible for the development and implementation of a surgical skills program in their curriculum.
 Only one program reported providing support, such as protected time or salary support, for the faculty member responsible for their surgical skills program.

-Six of 13 CURPs have 1-3 sessions per year while four have >7 sessions per year (Figure 2).
+Six of 13 CURPs have 1-3 sessions per year, while four have >7 sessions per year (Fig. 2).
 Most programs (10/13) do not use their skills labs for resident assessment.
-Twelve of 13 CURPs allow residents to access the SSLT independently, but for most (83%) independent practice is not mandatory.
-Figure 3 summarizes the types of models or simulators that are used by various programs.
+Twelve of 13 CURPs allow residents to access the SSLT independently, but for most (83%), independent practice is not mandatory.
+Fig. 3 summarizes the types of models or simulators that are used by various programs.
 Funding for SSLT programs mainly comes from departmental/divisional funds (92%) and educational grants (61%).
-Estimated cost for SSLT for each program ranged from <\$1000 to over \$10,000 (Figure 4).
+Estimated cost for SSLT for each program ranged from <\$1000 to over \$10 000 (Fig. 4).